-In the third stage of our analysis, we examine the relationship between monetary policy and pass-through.
+In the third stage of our analysis, we examine the relationship between monetary policy and passthrough.
 Our key results relate to the impact of differential monetary shocks on the degree of exchange pass-through.
 When countries have differences in the volatility of money growth, our model predicts that exporting firms in both countries will tend to pre-set their prices in the country that has the more stable money growth.
 This leads to an important link between monetary policy and price stability.
-A country that follows a successful credible policy of inflation targeting, reducing the mean and variance of its money growth, will experience a price-stability 'bonus'.
+A country that follows a successful policy of monetary stabilization, reducing the variance of its money growth, will experience a price-stability 'bonus'.
 This is because foreign exporters will begin more and more to fix their prices in that country's currency, thereby reducing the impact of exchange rate changes on the country's CPI.
-But the flip side of this is that the foreign country experiences a price-stability 'penalty', since exporters in the inflation targeting country will also begin to pre-set their prices in domestic currency.
-Thus, there is a 'beggar-thy-neighbor' aspect to inflation targeting policies in an environment of endogenous pass-through.
+But the flip side of this is that the foreign country experiences a price-stability 'penalty', since exporters in the stabilizing country will also begin to pre-set their prices in domestic currency.
+Thus, there is a 'beggar-thy-neighbor' aspect to policies of monetary stabilization in an environment of endogenous pass-through.